 I whipped this up really quick in Microsoft Publisher.
 It’s suppose to work like a Magic 8 Ball; ask it a question and throw it to see what it says.
 I used 11 x 17 paper, so each square would be 3.5 x 3.5 inches, but you could probably shrink it easy enough.

 Emoji Book Title Quiz

 Really proud of this one.
 Stole the idea from a Buzzfeed article, but came up with my own book titles.
 It’s good for the kids that finish up everything early so they have something else they can be working on.
 NO ONE will know all of these but that’s okay, the idea is to just give kids something extra to do if they’re bored.
+You can download this with the answer key here.
 Here’s the first page:

 Answers for Page 2: